Webmarkets/wm-web-components/packages/wm-google-map/README.md

-# lit-google-map
+# wm-google-map

-This project is a fork of [lit-google-map](https://www.npmjs.com/package/lit-google-map) with some changes to the default map styles, additional options for the map marker, and it has been upgraded to Lit 2.0
+This package is a fork of [lit-google-map](https://www.npmjs.com/package/lit-google-map) with some changes to the default map styles, additional options for the map marker, and it has been upgraded to Lit 2.0

 ## Table of contents